A Round-Up on HEARTH Community Art Space in 2020

 Shirly: I am interested in understanding and learning more about my internal world in order to relate and connect better with others in the world.
 My goal is to introduce a more evocative perspective and understanding of the everyday and the mundane.
 I transformed the space into an immersive sound and visual installation titled Speaking to you, which was a visual and audio log of my feelings and moods recorded in 2018.
-The project aims to highlight the importance of acknowledging feelings that might get lost in the daily hustle, and explores art as a much-needed space for one to process our emotions.
-It was a very wonderful experience.
-The space allowed me to have some quiet time in between receiving the visitors and catching up on my work.
+The project aims to highlight the importance of acknowledging feelings that might get lost in the daily hustle, and explores art as a much-needed space for one to process emotions.
+It was a wonderful experience.
+The space allowed me to have some quiet time in between receiving visitors and catching up on my work.
 The pandemic made me take a break, breathe and rethink my priorities.
-HEARTH provides a space for ideas, no matter how unconventional, to happen, and a safe space to create.
-It offers hope!
-As the year ends, I'm looking forward to a warm and relaxing time with my friends and family and mentally prepare for the next.
-I'm currently in a one-month residency with Objectifs’ Woman in Film and Photography 2020, under a platform called Conscious Connections, and will be showing my works in a group show at The Substation titled Blackboard Schemes in December.
+HEARTH provides a space for ideas, no matter how unconventional, to take root, and a safe space to create.
+It offers hope.
+As the year ends, I'm looking forward to a warm and relaxing time with my friends and family and mentally preparing for the next.
+I'm currently in a month-long residency with Objectifs’ Woman in Film and Photography 2020, under a platform called Conscious Connections, and will be showing my works in a group show at The Substation titled Blackboard Schemes in December.

 Post Museum held a community installation, Renew Earth Sweatshop, inviting visitors create art pieces out of old clothes.

 Post-Museum’s “Renew Earth Sweatshop” at the HEARTH community art space

 “Our aim is to make sense of this and learn.” - Post Museum